acp21/NBA-DG-Rule-Conversion/rule_conversion/Combat.md

 ### Suppression
 Being inside of an attempted kill radius (even if the attack fails) supresses a character.
 The character must spend 1 SAN or be forced to go prone or find cover during their next action.
 # Combat Pool
-For every 20% an agent has in a given combat skill (Melee Weapons, Unarmed Combat, Firearms), they receive 1 Combat Pool point for that ability per combat.
-This is similar to the [[Chases#Chase Pool|Chase Pool]] rules.
-### Extra Attacks
-Spending 3 Combat Pool points for Unarmed Combat and Melee Weapons or 4 Combat Pool points for Firearms will let you take a second attack in a round of combat.
-If the second attack is against a different target, roll with -20%.
-Requires 80% in the given combat ability
+The Combat Pool has been removed.
 ### Feints
-Using Unarmed Combat Or Melee Weapons, you can spend up to 3 Combat Pool points to raise any other attacks against a given enemy in a turn by 10% times the number of spent Combat Pool points.
-You cannot apply multiple Feints to the same target
+An unarmed combat roll at +20% can increase all attacks on that character by 10% for the rest of the round.
+You cannot fight back against a feint.
 ### Jumping In
-Spending 3 points of any Combat Pool ability will allow you to jump forward in the turn order and act at the end of the current character's action.
-You may forgo your action and Jump In without paying any points at any time (this is identical to Delta Green's Wait action).
-### Martial Arts
-Once per fight you may refresh 3 Unarmed Combat pool points by describing your actions.
-Requires 80% Unarmed Combat
-### Mook Shield
-TODO: See how this compares with DG's Pin ability
+Jumping in has been removed, see the Delta Green Wait action
-### Reckless Attacks
+### Grapple
-TODO: This uses Athletics points, see how this compares to chase pool, may ignore
+An agent with 80% or higher Unarmed Combat can make a roll at -20 to physically grab an opponent.
+You must have one hand free, having two hands free removes the 20 percent penalty.
+Each turn the opponent may make an Escape roll, similar to Pin.
+A called shot is required to avoid shooting the held enemy.
+A held opponent has an Cover value of 2 + Their worn armor.
+When shot while holding an enemy, roll damage for the held character (the human shield) and then apply that damage to both the held character and the grappling character, with the additional value of 2 Armor reduced for the grappling character.
 ### Smashes And Throws
 Spending 2 Unarmed Combat pool points allows you to Smash or Throw an opponent.
 You must still succeed on the Unarmed Combat roll to hit the opponent
 #### Smash
-Smash your opponent into something, a breakable or hard object does X damage, a hard and protruding object does Y damage TODO: Figure out good damage numbers
+Smash your opponent into something, a breakable or hard object does 1d4 damage, a hard and protruding object does 1d6 damage.
+This includes the increased damage damage from a high STR score
 #### Throw
-Throwing a character at a hard or breakable object does X damage.
-Throwing a character into a hard and projecting object does Y damage (both of these should be slightly less than their Smash counterparts).
+Throwing a character at a hard or breakable object does 1d4 damage.
+Throwing a character into a hard and projecting object does 1d6 damage, these DO NOT take advantage of the increased damage from a high STR score.
 A character can be thrown up to 2 meters away and must make a [[Core Stats|DEX]] test to avoid landing prone.
-On a critical, a character can be thrown through a window or other small gap.
+On a Hard Success, a character can be thrown through a window or other small gap.
 A DEXx3 test can be used to attempt to grab the frame and avoid the fall.
-TODO: Find damage numbers for all this.
-### Special Weapons Training
-TODO: Decide if this should be incorporated, and if so, how to get the training
-### Support Moves
-Not using
-### Technothriller Monologue
-Regain 3 Firearms Combat Pool points per fight by describing your actions.
-Requires 80% in Firearms